After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 self-host-demo/schema/schema.json at main · powersync-ja/self-host-demoGitHub

-Below is a skeleton config file that you can copy/paste and edit locally:
+Below is a skeleton config file you can copy and paste to edit locally:

 # config.yaml